 If you use GitHub (also known as Git or GH), you will need to install some tools on your device that will allow it to create local repositories and synch them with your GitHub cloud repositories.
 It will also allow you to download the active repository from the cloud on to your device so that you can have the latest version of the code.
 You will also need to do some work on your local machine and your GH account to establish key sharing for seamless updates between your devices and the GH repository.
 If you set this up properly, you will easily be able to update your code and share it with others around the world.
 The GitHub website has a LOT of great documentation with clear, step-by-step, guides to get you up and running.

-The last thing I want to mention about versioning is that if you pick a text editor with Git integration (such as Atom), the editor will use colors and other icons to let you know if your code has not yet been updated in the repository.
+The last thing I want to mention about versioning is that if you pick a text editor with Git integration (such as VSCode), the editor will use colors and other icons to let you know if your code has not yet been updated in the repository.
 This is very useful if you are trying to keep your code updated or sharing with others.
-In fact, some editors (including Atom) have built-in Git commands to do updates directly from the editor so there is no reason not to use it!
+In fact, some editors (including VSCode) have built-in Git commands to do updates directly from the editor so there is no reason not to use it!